 Frequently Asked Questions (FAQs)

-Day trading involves buying and selling within the same day, while swing trading involves holding positions for several days or weeks.
+The primary difference lies in the holding period.
+Day trading involves opening and closing positions within a single trading day, whereas swing trading involves holding positions for several days or weeks to profit from short-to-medium term price 'swings'.